ClubObsidian/DynamicGui/README.md

 * Multi server support in one jar
   * Bukkit - Fully supported
-  * Sponge - In alpha
+  * Sponge - Support dropped for now
-    * Things may break
 * A number of functions to use to customize menus
   * Functions use latebinding
   * Addons can be written for more functions